NDAA26 authorizes $1 billion to bolster Taiwan defense, backs joint military exercises with US forces

 Besides funding the U.S. government’s Taiwan security cooperation initiative, the newly passed defense policy measure also authorizes U.S. forces to continue

-their joint training with Taiwan other partner nations to counter the People’s Liberation Army’s “aggression and malign influence.”
+their joint training with Taiwan and other partner nations to counter the People’s Liberation Army’s “aggression and malign influence.”

 A source told the Pacific Island Times that dozens of Taiwanese Marines quietly participated in a U.S. military exercise on Guam in September.